erfan-amini/CHFMSD-Longport/README.md

 For questions about the data, methodology, or code implementation, please contact:
 - **Erfan Amini** (ea3246@columbia.edu)
-  - Department of Civil, Environmental, and Ocean Engineering, Stevens Institute of Technology
-  - Center for Climate Systems Research, Columbia University
+  - Center for Climate Systems Research, Columbia University, New York City, New York, USA
-  -

 ## License

 This dataset is made available for research and educational purposes.
 Please contact the authors for commercial use or redistribution.